Connecticut State Community College Norwalk: Everett I.L. Baker Library

 The Everett I.L.
 Baker Library in the East Campus building has 60,000 books, periodicals and newspapers, along with audiovisual materials and computers for student use.

 Student life

 Norwalk Community College has over 40 active clubs.
-The major ones are Student Government, Alpha Iota Nu (a chapter of the Phi Theta Kappa, an academic honor society for two-year colleges., a student newspaper, The Voice, a Service Learning Club, and United Nations Club.
+The major ones are Student Government, Alpha Iota Nu (a chapter of Phi Theta Kappa, an academic honor society for two-year colleges), a student newspaper, The Voice, a Service Learning Club, and a United Nations Club.